hiero-ledger/hiero-json-rpc-relay/README.md

 ##### Admin-specific RPC methods

-- GET `/config` - To provide more transparency and operational insight to the developers, the hedera-json-rpc-relay exposes all environment variables.
+- GET `/config` - To provide more transparency and operational insight to the developers, the hiero-json-rpc-relay exposes all environment variables.
 Such information could aid in troubleshooting and understanding the context in which the relay is running.

 Expected response:
 ```